scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

 compatible with ``scikit-learn``.

-For this example, we'll test a random forest classifier for the built-in ``cesium`` features, and a 3-nearest neighbors classifier for the others, as suggested by Guo et al. [?].
+For this example, we'll test a random forest classifier for the built-in ``cesium`` features, and a 3-nearest neighbors classifier for the others, as in :cite:`guo2011`.

 .. code-block:: python